 Past the opportunities and hurdles presented by integrating the performance team with other functional subgroups that support the front office, our survey also identified pain points for these teams surrounding technology adoption, workflow enhancements, and the hiring practices.

-Dean has more than 15 years of experience in performance measurement and risk analytics, primarily as a practitioner but also in sales, client service and product development.
+Dean has more than 15 years of experience in performance measurement and risk analytics primarily as a practitioner but also in sales, client service, and product development.
 Within his role at FactSet, he is responsible for directing performance strategy with the goal of adding rich and robust middle office performance functionality and services to existing products.
-Dean previously served as global head of product at Bi-Sam.